YiPinQian/Fatty/README.md

 We are already working on the next major version for the 2026 full release, but we don't have a fixed date yet.

 PS: Just remove the apk on Github as it is outdated.
+(Forgot to update the apk on github previously for some changes, that's why now we will removed it as Play Store has the latest update already 😅)